 Start with a clean bike.
 Take your time and investigate anything you are unsure of.
 You can always use the local bike shop or friends who know what they are doing for areas you are not confident with.
-Cycle Touring can involve long distances and be miles away from help.
+Bicycle Touring can involve long distances and being miles away from help.
 Make sure your bicycle is safe and you can get yourself out of trouble.

 It was a good decision to complete this project and I would encourage others to do the same if you have an old mountain bike or similar hiding in the shed.
 Get it out and see what could be possible.
 Recycling what you already have to make something truly great!

 I hope this post has got you thinking.
-Don't let having the best bike prevent you from touring.
-Whether you save an old bike from your garage, eBay, or local car boot/garage sale, cycle touring doesn't have to cost lots of money, and is possible on any bicycle.
+Please don't let having the best bike be a barrier that prevents you from going bicycle touring.
+Whether you save an old bike from your garage, eBay, or local car boot/garage sale, bicycle touring doesn't have to cost lots of money, and is possible on any bicycle.